2015 U.S.-China Sister Cities Conference

 7:00pm - 10:00pm: Closing Dinner

 A special dinner to celebrate the 30th anniversaries of Chicago's sister cities Shanghai and Shenyang.
-Enjoy a three course dinner, traditional Chinese entertainment, and witness the sister city signings of a few new U.S.-China partnerships.
+Enjoy a three course dinner, entertainment provided by the Chinese Fine Arts Society, and witness the sister city signings of a few new U.S.-China partnerships.